ab-morphious/seat_geek/README.md

 # SEAT GEEK (Clean Architecture, BLoC, Get_It)

-Flutter project to find and discover events with Clean Architecture and Bloc from SeatGeek API.
+Flutter project to find and discover events built with Clean Architecture + BLoC.

 The project is developed for both Android and iOS with